Siemens-Healthineers/K2s/addons/rollout/argocd/README.md

 1. Export the addon as OCI layout.
 2. Push the exported artifact to your registry under `addons/<name>:<tag>`.
+3. (Optional) Sign the pushed registry reference with cosign.
-3. Wait for addon-sync to detect and pull the new digest.
+4. Wait for addon-sync to detect and pull the new digest.
-4. Enable the addon with K2s.
+5. Enable the addon with K2s.

 ```console
 # 1) Export